-Authoring this blog about outsider environments may be kind of a passion, but that is nothing compared to the passion that is shown by those who create these environments.
+Authoring this blog about art environments by non-professionals may be kind of a passion, but that is nothing compared to the passion that is shown by those who create these environments.

 Some spend a large part of their life to making these creations, like Justo Gallego Martinez who is building a cathedral in Mejorado del Campo, Spain, or Veijo Ronkkönen from Finland, who during his life created a sculpture park of over 500 items depicting a variety of people, or Bodan Litnianski, from France, who created a garden of wonders from found objects and waste material, or... or.....

 This blog so far has over 250 examples of passionate, creative activity by men and women in European countries, who in terms of social stratification would be classified as ordinary people, but who in creative or artistic terms can be seen as very very special.